 This post is a reflection on a podcast of a sermon called “Praying Our Tears” by Timothy Keller.
 I took copious notes while listening and wanted to share what I learned with you.
 I highly encourage all of you to listen to the podcast.
-You can find it for free on iTunes or on the Redeemer Presbyterian website.
+You can find it for free on iTunes.

 Anyone who’s walked down the infertility road long enough has undoubtedly shed her share of tears.
 I’ve had days where it feels like the tears will never stop, and my swollen, red eyes will stay that way forever.

 Some well-meaning Christians believe we should not cry because it signals a lack of faith.
 Other well-meaning people say we should give in to our emotions entirely and express our feelings.

 But what if there’s another way that doesn’t involve denying or emotions or giving in to self-indulgence?
 What if we begin to invest our tears?
 What if we plant our tears so that something may grow from them?

 The first step in planting our tears is to realize that our tears belong with God.
 You only need to read Psalms, Job, or Lamentations to see that crying in the presence of God is safe.
 God is not turned off or angered by our tears.
 He can handle our grief and our depression.
 We are not too much for him.

 Next, we need to understand that we plant our tears when we cry with a vision of the cross.
 What is a vision of the cross?
 It’s crying to God with the following in mind:

 Our tears are not the result of God’s punishment.

 Christ took all our sin and the punishments we deserved for it.
 We can cry with the knowledge that our sufferings and our tears are not a form of God’s punishment.
 We are innocent.